Recognition memory: Dual-process versus single-process theories

 The question of whether recollection and familiarity exist as two independent categories or along a continuum may ultimately be irrelevant; the bottom line is that the recollection-familiarity distinction has been extremely useful in understanding how recognition memory works.

 Measurement and methods

 Old-new recognition

-Used to assess recognition memory based on the pattern of yes-no responses.
-This is one of the simplest forms of testing for recognition, and is done so by giving a participant an item and having them indicate 'yes' if it is old or 'no' if it is a new item.
+This method is used to assess recognition memory based on the pattern of yes-no responses.
+This is one of the simplest forms of testing for recognition, and is done by giving a participant an item and having them indicate either 'yes' if it is an old item, or 'no' if it is a new item.
 This method of recognition testing makes the retrieval process easy to record and analyze.

 Forced choice recognition

-Participants are asked to identify which of several items (two to four) is correct.
+In this method, participants are asked to identify which of several items (two to four) is correct.
 One of the presented items is the target—a previously presented item.
 The other items are similar, and act as distractors.
 This allows the experimenter a degree of manipulation and control in item similarity or item resemblance.
 This helps provide a better understanding of retrieval, and what kinds of existing knowledge people use to decide based on memory.